evanstoner/sqlite-merge/README.md

 sqlite-merge
 ============

-A utility to merge SQLite databases that share a schema but contain different data
+A utility to merge SQLite databases that share a schema but contain different data.

+This is a class project for CSE5260 Database Systems at Florida Institute of Technology.